Frequently Asked Questions

 How is my book going to be promoted?

-Little Steps will send copies of your book to magazines and newspapers for review and promotion.
-Little Steps will also create press releases and help with book signings and book launches.
-Little Steps will register your books on Title Page, which is the national database of books that booksellers use.
+Little Steps will send copies of your book out for review and promotion and our distributors will be promoting your books to retailers.
+Little Steps will also create press releases and can assist you with book signings and book launches.
+Little Steps will register your books on Nielsen which is the national database of books that booksellers use.
 Little Steps will also provide your book with an ISBN number.
 We encourage the creator to contact local schools, their local paper and promote their books through local radio stations.
-The PLR remains in the responsibility of the creator, with Little Steps happy to assist if necessary.
+The Public Lending Rights remains in the responsibility of the creator, with Little Steps happy to assist if necessary.

 As a first time author, what are the chances I will get reviewed in the mainstream media?